 Our "Litter and It Will Hurt" outreach campaign, reporting hotline, and litter studies ended in 2009 due to state budget cuts.
 Fortunately, the State Legislature restored funding for the statewide litter prevention campaign earlier this year!

 In 2020, we will reestablish the reporting hotline at 1-866-LITTER1, develop a website with an online reporting tool, and launch a comprehensive media campaign.
 We are also working closely with partners across the state to plan promotion and enforcement activities.

 We're excited to be working at full capacity to pick up litter that is defacing our community and prevent litter from becoming a nuisance in the first place.

 Litter and It Will Hurt

-This successful education and outreach campaign included television and radio ads, a hotline to report littering, posters and billboards, and brochures.
+The Litter and It Will Hurt campaign will relaunch in 2020!
+This successful education and outreach campaign previously included television and radio ads, a hotline to report littering, posters and billboards, and brochures.
 The program messaging was direct and effective: statistics show littering was reduced by 25 percent during the campaign.

 The Washington State Patrol and local law enforcement agencies continue to enforce Washington’s laws if they observe or receive reports of littering.

-Understanding the source of litter can help us know better how to prevent it.
 Researching how much material is littered, what types of material ends up as litter, and where people are littering helps inform litter prevention efforts.
-Funding for ongoing research was discontinued in 2009 due to budget cuts.
+Our next litter study will occur in 2021.